macurovc/wishpage/README.md

 Contributions are welcome!
 Please ensure:
 - All validation checks pass: `make validate`
 - Templates are regenerated: `templ generate` (if you modified `.templ` files)
+- CSS linting passes if you modify styles: `make lint-css`

 The `make validate` command will automatically:
-- Format your code with `go fmt`
+- Format your Go code with `go fmt`
+- Format your CSS with Prettier
-- Run comprehensive linting checks
+- Run comprehensive linting checks (Go and CSS)
 - Run all tests with race detection
 - Verify dependencies are clean